top of page

 All Posts

-Hartford Art Lovers mourn the closing of Parkville Art Gallery
+Art Lovers mourn the closing of Parkville Art Gallery

 By Gulian Marconi & Roz Green Hartford, March 5, 2026 Rising operational costs and skyrocketing rent among other factors has led to the closing of the Parkville Art Gallery in the Parkville neighborhood in Hartford early this month.
 The gallery opened it's doors to local artists in the area in September 2024.
 Intended to serve as an artistic refuge and community event space for local art lovers, this gallery has displayed the works by numerous Hartford artists.
 Miguel Jose M